-• Find somewhere outside my comfort zone where I can help and do service for the School or community.
+Find somewhere outside my comfort zone where I can do service for the school or community.

-How to Set a Study Timetable Step 1
+How to Set a Study Timetable

+Step '

-List all the following activities
+List all the following activities.

-- Regular weekly activities (sports training, music lessons, etc.). - · Family evening meals. - Travel to and from school, training, etc. - Specific TV shows you always watch consider recording these for viewing in free time. - Any other items that are part of your weekly schedule.
+- Regular weekly activities (sports training, music lessons, etc). - Family evening meals. - Travel to and from school and outside school commitments. - Specific television shows you always watch consider recording these for viewing in free time. - Any other items that are part of your weekly schedule.